 E) Quorum

-10% of the participating members of the Society present shall constitute a quorum for a general meeting.
+10% of the participating members, in good standing, of the Society present shall constitute a quorum for a general meeting.

 SECTION 2 – BOARD OF DIRECTORS MEETINGS

 Regular meeting of the Board of Directors.

 The Board of Directors shall meet, in person or electronically, a minimum of one (1) time every three (3) months calculated from the beginning of September of each year.
 There shall be an in-person meeting immediately prior to the start of the annual meeting.